Table of Contents

 Liability for Items Presented to Libro

-In some cases, cheques or other negotiable Items presented by you to Libro (or to be cleared by Libro) are rejected, returned unpaid or dishonoured.
-In such cases, you will pay us the amount of any claims made against such Items and for any costs incurred as a result of handling such Items.
+In some cases, cheques or other negotiable Items presented by you to Libro (or to be cleared by Libro) are rejected, returned unpaid, or dishonoured.
+In such cases, you will pay us the amount of any claims made against such Items and for any costs incurred as a result of Libro handling these Items.

 - records generated by the telephone system or telephone company,